navsnav/RBD-Sleep-Detection/README.md

 This repository contains the tools to extract 130 features from a single EEG, EOG and EMG signal over 30s epochs.

-A random forest classifier is provided to achieve automatic sleep staging, which was trained using 53 age-matched healthy control and RBD participants.
+A random forest classifier is provided to achieve automatic sleep staging, which was trained using 53 age-matched healthy control and RBD participants (but only with 50 trees, wheras the paper used 500).
 A classifier can also be trained using this repository.
 Classifier should output one of the following sleep stages:

 | Class  | Description |
 | ----- | -------------------:|